gluobe/infrastructure-2.0-workshop/Lab 2 - Manual installation (Infra 0.0)/README.md

     ![](../Images/ManualInstallStateRunning.png?raw=true)

 ### 6. Use Gluo MemeGen ###
-We can now go to the server's IP-address in your web browser.
+We can now go to the server's public IP-address in your web browser.
 If everything works you should see the MemeGen application.
-Create a meme.
+Let's create a meme.

 1. Select a meme from the dropdown box.
 1. Fill in both fields.